 How are the structures recognized?

-What benefits will flow from recognition as the Heritage Irrigation Structures?
+What benefits will flow from recognition as the World Heritage Irrigation Structures?

 The process of documentation, recognition and appropriate management of the Heritage Irrigation Structures will benefit the irrigation and drainage fraternity as well as the society in general by providing: